 The Rhode Island Lottery began offering Mega Millions® on January 30, 2010 through its participation in the Multi-State Lottery Association.
-Players select "5 out of 75" numbers and a Mega Ball "1 out of 15."
+As of October 2017, each board costs \$2 without the Megaplier® option or \$3 with the Megaplier® option.
+Game enhancements include bigger average jackpots with faster rolls, and improved odds for winning the second prize level of \$1 million.
+Players select "5 out of 70" numbers and a Mega Ball "1 out of 25."
 Players can select their own numbers or utilize a computer "quick pick."
-Jackpots start at \$15 million and grow by a minimum of \$5 million for each drawing not producing a jackpot winner.
+Jackpots start at \$40 million and grow by a minimum of \$5 million for each drawing not producing a jackpot winner.
 Drawings are held on Tuesday and Friday at 11:00 p.m.
 Megaplier®, which is a multiplier option for Mega Millions® winnings, allows players who choose this option on their Mega Millions® ticket to have the chance to increase their winnings by up to 5 times including the \$1 million prize for matching 5/5 white balls.
-The multiplier does not apply to a jackpot win.
-Effective October 28, 2017, a newer Mega Millions® game will offer larger starting jackpots and improved odds for second tier prizes.
-The game will have a \$2 price point and will have a \$40 million starting jackpot, bigger average jackpots with faster rolls, and improved odds for winning the second prize level of \$1 million.
+The multiplier does not apply to the jackpot win.